Reporting a dangerous dog

-The maximum sentences for allowing a dog to attack someone have also been substantially increased.
-The maximum prison sentences in England and Wales are now:
+The maximum prison sentences for allowing a dog to attack someone are:

-- Up to 14 years (increased from two years) for a fatal dog attack.
+- Up to 14 years for a fatal dog attack

 Section 1 of the Dangerous Dogs Act 1991 prohibits four types of dog: